Chapter 13: Applications under the PCT

 National phase formalities examination

 After the dossier is created by Indexing and Scanning the case is forwarded to Formalities.
 Once allocated the Formalities Examiner obtains and imports any necessary documents from the IB via the PATENTSCOPE website.
 Upon receipt of the IASR the Formalities Examiner will determine whether the UK has been designated or elected and mark cover/checklist accordingly.
+Please see guidance 7.01 re the processing of S89 applications regarding new fee checks.

 Cases that are “elected” have the equivalent of a substantive examination (Chapter II of the PCT) carried out in the international phase of the application.
 Where a case is “elected” by the applicant they notify the IB of this within 19 months of the earliest date of the application and the details of this will appear on the IASR.